Hayley History, Family Crest & Coats of Arms

 The surname Hayley was first found in County Sligo (Irish: Sligeach), in the province of Connacht in Northwestern Ireland, where they held a family seat from ancient times.

-Important Dates for the Hayley family
+Early History of the Hayley family

 This web page shows only a small excerpt of our Hayley research.
 Another 161 words (12 lines of text) covering the years 1309, 1800, 1724, 1794, 1656, 1741, 1579, 1701, 1690 and 1695 are included under the topic Early Hayley History in all our PDF Extended History products and printed products wherever possible.